 PE - Physical Education

 In September 2020, we be introduced realPE.
 This allows us to develop not only their physical and sporting skills but also the whole child.
 We build on social, mental and personal skills with every child looking for their personal best.
-Through our Sports Premium allocation this year, we have purchased 15 iPads, just for the delivery of P.E.
+Through our Sports Premium allocation 2020-2021, we purchased 15 iPads, just for the delivery of P.E.
 Due to the online nature of real PE, the iPads allow the children to explore this platform themselves.
 As well as building independence and resilience, the children have built the ability to move their own learning on once they are secure on that particular skill, allowing teachers to focus on misconceptions or children finding a skill particularly challenging.
 These iPads have also been invaluable to the provision of gymnastics and dance.
 Allowing children to watch their own performances and therefore give themselves and others constructive feedback.
 Recent feedback from both pupils and staff has shown an increase in the attitudes towards real PE, with an increased amount of children engaging and enjoying PE.